Aging for the Common Good

 A new world may yet emerge from this challenging time in human history.
 What role will older adults play in the transformation?

 That question drives Sympara's initiative Aging for the Common Good.
-As we repurpose religious properties for social impact, the congregations we engage are made up primarily of older people.
-They are the vanguard of a revolution to reimagine not just sacred space but spiritual community.
+As we reimagine underutilized religious properties for social impact, we engage congregations made up primarily of older people.
+They are the vanguard of a revolution to reinvent not just sacred space but spiritual community.
 So we're curious about the gifts that older people might share with neighbors as we travel together toward a new world.

-At the heart of the initiative are online writing groups for older adults who share reflections essential to the well-being of individuals and society.
-Through a six-week facilitated process, each group explores experiences of loss, discovery and renewal and considers the role of elders in navigating change.
+At the heart of the initiative are cogenerational writing groups for six to eight participants who share reflections essential to the well-being of individuals and society.
+Through a six-week online, facilitated process, each group explores experiences of loss, discovery and renewal and considers the role of elders in navigating change.
 Sympara partner SeniorCorrespondent.com publishes select essays and poetry.

 To be notified of upcoming writing groups, send an email to writing@sympara.org.

-If your community or organization wants to join Aging for the Common Good, contact Sympara cofounder and CEO Daniel Pryfogle at daniel@sympara.org.
+If your community or organization wants to join Aging for the Common Good, contact Daniel Pryfogle at daniel@sympara.org.